zimolzak/active-learning/Readme.md

 In a bag-of-words encoding of a textual field, one adds a distinct feature for each vocabulary word; the feature's value for a given example is the number of times that word occurs in that example.
 We used a categorical encoding for short textual fields, including the station (i.e., the hospital) identifier, the VISN (i.e., the region) identifier, the units of the lab test, and the LOINC code associated with the lab test.
 We used as-is the numerical fields describing the distribution of the associated lab test results, including the number of associated results, and their minimum value, maximum value, and percentile information.
-Additionally, we added as a feature a Kolmogorov-Smirnov statistic that compares, for an individual example lab test, the distribution of that test's results relative to the overall distribution of all positive training examples' results [citation needed].
+Additionally, we added as a feature a Kolmogorov-Smirnov statistic that compares, for an individual example lab test, the distribution of that test's results relative to the overall distribution of all positive training examples' results [Smirnov].

 We evaluated this basic system using seven datasets that had been already adjudicated by VA experts.
 These datasets, and basic information about them, are shown in Table **tableDatasets**.